J-1 Visa Legal Intern Jobs

 Clarify the two-year home residency rule early

-Some J-1 legal interns from countries with exchange agreements, or funded by their home government, are subject to a two-year home residency requirement before changing to H-1B or green card status.
+Some J-1 legal interns from countries with exchange agreements, or funded by their home government, are subject to a two-year home residency requirement before changing to H-1B visa or green card status.
 Confirm your residency requirement with your designated sponsor before accepting a host placement.

 Confirm bar admission restrictions with your host